More five-star reviews.

 Multi-platform review dashboard

-Google, Angi, Houzz, BBB, Facebook, and Nextdoor reviews in one place.
+Google, Yelp, Angi, Houzz, BBB, Facebook, and Nextdoor reviews in one place.
 97% of homeowners check Google before calling.
 A significant portion also check Angi, Houzz, and the BBB, especially for larger jobs like remodels and installations.
 Nextdoor reviews carry a distinct trust advantage: a neighbor recommending your business carries more authority than an anonymous stranger's five-star rating from across the city, and active Nextdoor users are projected to grow 45% by end of 2026.
+Yelp has turned its 330 million reviews into a direct AI recommendation engine.
+When a homeowner asks Yelp’s AI assistant for a plumber or HVAC technician, the system synthesizes reviews and surfaces specific contractors in its answer.
+Yelp data is also syndicated to Apple Maps, Amazon Alexa home services, and dozens of other platforms, so a neglected Yelp profile creates a visibility gap across multiple AI surfaces simultaneously.
 Businesses that claim their profile on four or more review platforms generate 58% more revenue than those that stop at one.
 Instant alerts on every new review, across all platforms, so you can respond before a negative one gains visibility.

 Keyword-rich response templates